mastrich00/DeepLearning-Ultrasound/README.md

 ## Introduction
 This project studies automatic correction of brightness and exposure errors in B-mode ultrasound videos.
 The focus is on global gain and time-gain compensation (TGC), which are frequently misadjusted in practice and lead to dark regions, washed-out depth bands, and inconsistent appearance across frames.
 The goal is to standardize brightness across depth and time while preserving realistic speckle and anatomical boundaries.

-The implementation follows the proposal *"Temporal Retinex and Low-Rank Enhancement of B-mode Ultrasound Videos with Synthetic Gain/TGC Errors"* and is designed for controlled experimentation with and without adversarial training.
+The implementation follows the proposal *"Temporal Retinex and Low-Rank Enhancement of B-mode Ultrasound Videos with Synthetic Gain/TGC Errors"* (`.\DL_Proposal.pdf`) and is designed for controlled experimentation with and without adversarial training.

 ---